Up to 35% Off Raised Beds

 It is important to place the saw palmetto outside in full sun as it develops poorly in the shade.

-• Plant Size: Up to 10 feet tall
+height height Up to 10 feet tall

-Saw palmettos are some of the most common palm trees in the US and can be found in many southern states in the wild.
+Saw palmettos are some of the most common small palm trees in the US and can be found in many southern states in the wild.
 They can grow in diverse habitats from sea dunes to swampy wetlands.
 It has long, pointed leaves and can produce small blackberries.

 Some use the saw palmetto for its potential health benefits for various conditions, including male and female reproductive disorders.